Echinococcosis Hydatid Cyst

 E granulosus is a cosmopolitan parasite, and endemic regions exist in each continent.
 Considerable public health problems occur in many areas, including countries of Central America and South America, Western and Southern/Southeastern Europe, the Middle East and North Africa, some sub-Saharan countries, Russia and adjacent countries, and China.
 Annual incidence rates of diagnosed human cases per 100,000 inhabitants vary widely, from less than 1 case per 100,000 to high levels.
 For example, rates in the indicated regions are as follows:

-Prognosis is generally good and depends on the cyst location.
-For instance, neither surgery nor medical therapy is generally effective for bone, especially spinal, echinococcosis.
+Prognosis generally is good but it depends on the cyst location.
+For instance, neither surgery nor medical therapy is generally effective for bone, especially spinal, CE.
 Surgery to treat cardiac cysts can be risky, and there is very little experience with the use of albendazole in this site.

 Sometimes after removal of a cyst, one or more new cysts may develop at a different site.
 A hypothesis for this is that the growth of some cysts may be inhibited by the presence of the cyst that has been removed.